probmods/probmods2/exercises/02-generative-models.md

 ## Exercise 6

+### a)

-Use the rules of probability to compute the probability that the geometric distribution defined by the following stochastic recursion returns the number 5.
-Check your answer by using `Infer`.
+Use the rules of probability to compute the probability that the geometric distribution defined by the following stochastic recursion returns the number 5. *Hint:* What is the default parameter for `flip()`?

 ~~~~
 var geometric = function(p) {